Search blog:

 In this situation, you’ll be charged 1% of your Child Benefit for every £200 you earn above £60,000.
 Therefore, if your income is more than £80,000 per year, the charge will be equal to the Child Benefit payment.

-It is your responsibility to deal with this charge through the Self Assessment tax return, so it is worth getting this right, and it could be a big shock to the system when it comes to paying your tax bill.
-Again, do yourself a favour and prepare accordingly.
+You are responsible for dealing with this charge through the Self Assessment tax return, so it is worth getting this right.
+It could be a big shock to the system when it comes to paying your tax bill so, again, remember to prepare accordingly.

-However, you do have options with regard to this charge.
+You also have options regarding this charge.
 For example:

-• if you earn in excess of £80,000, you may wish to elect not to receive Child Benefit and avoid paying the charge and the hassle of dealing with it in your tax return
+• If you earn more than £80,000 a year, you could avoid paying the charge by not receiving Child Benefit, thus reducing the hassle of dealing with it in your Self Assessment tax return.

-Still have questions?
-You can learn more about the High Income Child Benefit Tax Charge on the GOV.UK website.
+If you have any questions, you can learn more about the High Income Child Benefit Tax Charge on the GOV.UK website.

 10. Not claiming charitable donations